rewatchtv/swift-gifski/gifski/README.md

 3. Commit the updated framework and .zip
 4. Tag the release with the same version number as upstream gifski.

 If there's a better way to do any of this, let me know.
+I haven't found a lot of documentation about this use case

+## License
+All code in this repo is provided under the MIT license.
+However, please note that [gifski is provided under a different license](https://github.com/ImageOptim/gifski?tab=readme-ov-file#license) (currently AGPL 3 or later) with options for commercial licenses.
+It's your responsibility to ensure you're compliant with that license if you're using this package and therefore that library.